Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM10-ModelTheft.md

 **Spoofing**

-- Attackers can spoof identities to bypass authentication controls and gain unauthorized access to proprietary models.
+- Adversaries can spoof or impersonate authorized users and system components to bypass authentication and access controls.
-- Spoofed access credentials enable adversaries to impersonate authorized users.

 **Tampering**

-- Adversaries may tamper with proprietary models by altering parameters or structures.
-- Tampering can corrupt intellectual property or produce malicious outcomes.
+- Stolen models may be tampered with through adversarial techniques like poisoning, parameter modification, or backdoors.

 **Repudiation**

-- Lack of monitoring around model access can complicate attribution of theft.
+- Lack of access controls and monitoring around models enables denial of theft attribution.
-- Disabling logging mechanisms can prevent forensic analysis.

 **Information Disclosure**

-- Theft of proprietary models discloses intellectual property to unauthorized parties.
-- Model training data may also be exposed during attacks.
+- Theft inherently discloses proprietary model IP and potentially sensitive training data.

 **Denial of Service**

-- Model theft deprives the rightful owners of availability and competitive advantage.
-- Owners lose exclusive control over access and usage of stolen models.
+- Organizations lose exclusive availability and control over access to stolen proprietary models.

 **Elevation of Privilege**

-- Compromised credentials grant adversaries elevated privileges to access restricted proprietary models.
+- Exploitation enables adversaries to gain privileged access to restricted models.
-- Exploiting vulnerabilities elevates adversary access from unauthorized to authorized.

 ---